A User Account Lifecycle Management Cheat Sheet

 Some of these applications are allowed by the organization, and some are not, adding a whole layer of complexity.
 (After all, companies can’t deprovision what they can’t see.)

-Below we cover best practices for user lifecycle management, focusing on onboarding and offboarding.
+Below we cover best practices for user lifecycle management, spanning onboarding, ongoing provisioning and access management, and secure offboarding.
 We also share policies that we argue every IT team should implement.

 These policies can not only save you money and time but reduce the chance of devastating security breaches.